avnishy84/notepad-2/README.md

 ## 🚀 Features
 - Create, edit, and delete notes
+- **Read Only Mode** - View and read saved documents without editing
-- Automatically saves notes locally in your browser
+- Automatically saves notes to cloud storage when logged in
-- Works offline
+- Works offline with local storage
+- User authentication with email/password and Google Sign-In
 - Lightweight and fast
 - Accessible on desktop and mobile
+- Rich text formatting with toolbar
+- Dark mode support
+- Built-in Snake game for breaks

 ---